AdobeDocs/experience-manager-65.en/help/sites-developing/spa-getting-started-angular.md

 ### Building {#building}

-Actually building the app leverages [Webpack](https://webpack.js.org/) for transpilation in addition to the aem-clientlib-generator for automatic client library creation.
+Actually building the app uses [Webpack](https://webpack.js.org/) for transpilation in addition to the aem-clientlib-generator for automatic client library creation.
 Therefore the build command will resemble:

 `"build": "ng build --build-optimizer=false && clientlib",`